-Since this grooming involves several steps. also involves using different types of tools and products that we will discuss in the later sections.
+Since this grooming involves several steps, it also involves using different types of tools and products that we will discuss in the later sections.

 Therefore, if you want to keep your dog’s ‘beauty’ untinted then grooming is an absolute must.
 And you can do it at home also.

-Grooming your dog is a complete project.
 Before beginning, make sure that you have all the supplies and tools in line.
-Some of the basic tools that you will need to groom and care for your dog are brushes, according to the length of your dog’s hair, clippers, dog shampoo and conditioner, bathtub and dryer.
+Some of the basic tools that you will need to groom and care for your dog are brushes, according to the length of your dog’s hair, clippers, dog shampoo and conditioner, bathtub, and dryer.

-Safety is important for you and your animal.
-Choose a safe and well lit for the grooming.
+Choose a safe and well-lit area for grooming.
 Avoid tying them up to limit their movement and keep the process as smooth as possible.
-We know that you love to give hugs and brush their hair but you can do it after you are done grooming also.
+Stay focused and do not pet your dog during the process.

 Matted hair is a BIG problem.
 This is why we suggest that you brush your dog regularly.
 The dog’s hair gets matted and tangled when it is not properly groomed and brushed.
 In case this has happened with your dog, you need to be very careful now.